visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/LCS_operator.rst

 For simulation flows, using the auxiliary grid for eigenvalue calculations gives better results.

-Field
-"""""

-See :ref:`common ICS field` attributes that are common to all ICS operators.

 Integration
 ^^^^^^^^^^^

 Specify settings for numerical integrators.
-In addition to the :ref:`common ICS integration` attributes common to all ICS operators, the LCS operator supports the following attributes.
+In addition to the :ref:`common ICS integration` attributes common to all ICS operators, the LCS operator supports the following attributes:

 Integration Direction
 """""""""""""""""""""